-1. Policies are dated and signed by the appropriate manager(s).

-2. Operational policies are reviewed on a biennial as verified by dated manager's signature on a cover sheet or on respective policies.

-3. A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer.

-4. A policy addresses pre-hire (whether or not it is required) and randomized drug screening "for cause".

-5. A policy addresses procedure for employee terminations that ensures protection of program information, physical and electronic data, property and security.
-This may include securing the individual's badge/keys/other access devices, inactivating e-mail accounts/computer sign-ons/remote access/codes, remaining with employee until employee leaves premises, inspecting items employee takes with them, prompt notification of relevant departments/vendors/contractors, procural of program property the employee may have off-site, etc.
+- 1. Policies are dated and signed by the appropriate manager(s). - 2.
+Operational policies are reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies. - 3.
+A policy addresses pre-hire background checks that include, at a minimum, criminal background, license verification, and previous employer. - 3.
+A policy addresses pre-hire (whether or not it is required) drug screening. - 4.
+A policy addresses pre-hire (whether or not it is required) and randomized drug screening "for cause". - 4.
+A policy addresses criteria to require "for cause" drug screening - 5.
+A policy addresses procedure for employee terminations that ensures protection of program information, physical and electronic data, property and security.
+This may include securing the individual's badge/keys/other access devices, inactivating e-mail accounts/computer signons/remote access/codes, remaining with employee until employee leaves premises, inspecting items employee takes with them, prompt notification of relevant departments/vendors/contractors, procural of program property the employee may have off site, etc.